JoeyStrandnes/EVB_500-Throttle/README.md

 ### Final thoughts and images of the completed mod

 ###### The electric scooter works great, no throttle glitches or other problems related to the throttle.
 It was more convenient to just use a button to accelerate instead of using a throttle grip.
 All electronics are connected to the old sensor cables and the power is cut when the power switch is flipped.
-A standard bicycle grip will probably be used instead of the old throttle grip.
+A standard bicycle grip will be used instead of the old throttle grip.

 ![Final](https://i.imgur.com/koUKxbN.jpg)